mlstubblefield/next-in-cloudflare/nextjs-app-in-cloudflare/README.md

 - N images
 - edge config (probably won't work, but should be able to just use cloudflare key value)
 - Y middleware
+    - sort of works, it can set cookies and headers, but it broke the page for some reason
 - next config things (redirects, rewrites, etc...)